spjy/jotted-topics/algorithms.md

 Counting sort works by counting the number of occurrences of a certain element and generates a new array by using the occurrence array.

-It is quick with linear time complexity, but since it depends on the largest element, $max$, in the array, it could take up a lot of memory.
-It
+It assumes a small range of integer values.

 ### Complexities
 | Time | Space |